I am greatly saddened that Christopher Hitchens is gone. There is no one with whom I disagreed more who I admired so much.

-I am saddened that Christopher Hitchens is gone.
-I emailed Christopher several times since his diagnosis, my last correspondence with him occurring the day after Thanksgiving.
+I emailed Christopher several times since his diagnosis with cancer, my last correspondence with him occurring the day after Thanksgiving.
 I expressed my prayers and concern for him.
 He responded immediately and graciously, and even said he would “love to renew our debates.”
 That gave me hope he was recovering.
 Now all hope is gone.

-I don’t see how anyone who knew Christopher Hitchens could think that a man with such admirable qualities and talents was nothing more than a collection of chemicals– the product of unexplained random processes.
-Christopher’s intellect, wit, courage, and passion are evidence to me of a Divine Being– a Divine Being who loves human freedom so much that He would even allow the gifts He bestows to be used against Him.
+I don’t see how anyone who knew Christopher Hitchens could think that a man with such admirable qualities and talents was nothing more than a collection of chemicals– the product of unintelligent processes.
+Christopher’s intellect, wit, courage, passion, and immense personal charm are evidence to me of a Divine Being– a Divine Being who loves human freedom so much that He would even allow the gifts He bestows to be used against Him.

 For those who think that Christopher would be upset that his death furthered the idea of God, please keep in mind that I think his life furthered the idea.
 If he were still here, he would debate that, but he wouldn’t be upset that a debating opponent thought he was evidence of God.
 Christopher Hitchens was too big a champion of free thought to begrudge a man his argument.
 I am blessed to have known him.

 Get the first chapter of "Stealing From God: Why Atheists Need God to Make Their Case" in PDF.